 Here are a few ideas for you to think through.
 Think of it as a divorce checklist.
 A bit like a Christmas list but potentially a lot darker or brighter depending on your outlook.

-If you’re changing your name and or trying to decouple financially, then you might need to inform or change a few of the things below.
+If you’re changing your name or trying to decouple financially, you might need to inform or change a few of the things below.

 Here are a few things to think about

 - Driver’s license

 - Phones, utilities, internet and other subscription services.

 - Updating all your banks and other financial accounts